Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 1. Locate the Squirrel and Give It an Escape Route

-Once you’ve noticed the presence of a squirrel, the next step is to find its location.
-Locating the intruder (in this case, the squirrel) goes a long way in evicting it from home.
+Once you’ve noticed a squirrel, the next step is to find its location.
+Locating the intruder (in this case, the squirrel) goes a long way toward evicting it from home.

 You can use your ears here to figure out their hideout.
-This is a great method on how to get squirrels out of your house.
+This is a great method of getting squirrels out of your house.

-Listen attentively to the sound of their little paws running across a beam or floor.
+Listen attentively to their little paws running across a beam or floor.
 Also, listen for scratching, chittering, and squeaks.
 All these may alert you to the squirrel’s location.

-You can also check for the squirrel droppings (they look like black pellets like those of mice, although it’s slightly larger than that of mice).
+You can also check for squirrel droppings (they look like black pellets like those of mice, although they’re slightly larger than those of mice).

 You can close all other routes and leave a single exit, like opening a door or window to the outside.
 Then, leave the room and let the squirrel figure its way out.